 Now, after just two short years, their new album Desolation appears on our doorsteps.
 After two pretty stellar contributions, expectations are undoubtedly sky-high.
-And this is why the RockmusicRaider deck crew treaded lightly around this trap, not to kill a band that somehow would – for some reason – fail to produce yet another album filled with new shiny things.
+And this is why the RMR deck crew trod lightly around this trap, not to kill a band that somehow would – for some reason – fail to produce yet another album filled with new shiny things.

-First off, Bloodletting takes off like a Khemmis record must.
+First off, Bloodletting takes off as a Khemmis record must.
 Perhaps not at the thunderclap level of meatiness that Hunted managed for its first track.
 But this is their undisputed mix of Doom Metal and crunchy Heavy Metal without the wail.
-Yet, already in this first track a new penchant towards Heavy Metal becomes very visible.
+Yet, already in this first track, a new penchant for Heavy Metal becomes very visible.
 The Iron Maiden-ish galloping structure of Isolation only confirms this finding.

 Right from the beginning, the extended vocal prowess of Phil Pendergast jumps to the forefront.
 Compared to the last two records, intonation and use of vocal power are at a totally different level.
 Now we have real emotion and an ability to shift the chanting to the mood of the track that was not really present before.

-Also, the extended airtime of Ben Hutcherson‘s much improved growls add a trifle spice to Desolation that was not present on its predecessor.
+Also, the extended airtime of Ben Hutcherson‘s much improved growls add a trifle of spice to Desolation that was not present on its predecessor.
 Like – for example – on the delicious dialogue between light and dark on Maw of Time.
-And nicely underscored by some real heavy riffing on that just pleased my metal heart.
-It is also on this track that some very doom-ish parts emerge – right towards the end.
-Maybe a bit drawn-out, but not terribly so and still with a lot of gusto.
+And nicely underscored by some really heavy riffing on that just pleased my metal heart.
+It is also on this track that some very doom-ish parts emerge – right toward the end.
+Maybe a bit drawn-out, but not terribly so, and still with a lot of gusto.